Attacks on the United States (2000–present): Attack on the embassy in Managua (October 2009)

-On October 30, 2009, Several hundred supporters from the Sandinista National Liberation Front protesting "U.S. interventionism" swarm the embassy compound, attacking personnel and vandalizing property for four hours.
+On October 30, 2009, several hundred supporters from the Sandinista National Liberation Front protesting "U.S. interventionism" swarm the embassy compound, attacking personnel and vandalizing property for four hours.

 2010-2019

-Attacks on the consulate in Peshawar (April 2010)
+Consulate bombing in Peshawar (April 2010)

 On April 5, 2010, multiple coordinated attacks struck the North-West Frontier Province (now Khyber Pakhtunkhwa) in Pakistan, resulting in significant casualties.
 The first incident occurred when a suicide bomber detonated an explosive-laden vehicle at the U.S. consulate in Peshawar, killing four Pakistani security personnel and injuring over a dozen.
 The assault involved gunfire and rocket attacks, attributed to the Tehrik-i-Taliban Pakistan (TTP), an Islamist militant group aiming to target foreign interests.

 Simultaneously, another suicide bombing targeted a political rally in Timergara, in the Lower Dir District.
 The explosion killed at least 45 people and injured over 80.
 The rally was organized by the Awami National Party (ANP), a secular political group opposing the Taliban's influence in the region.

+Attempted embassy bombing in Tbilisi (September 2010)

+On September 22, 2010, an explosive device was detonated near the exterior of the American embassy in Tbilisi, with a second device later being recovered nearby and disabled by Georgian police.
+No claims of responsibility or casualties were reported; however, a leaked classified summary report from the CIA in 2011 concluded Russia's GRU was ultimately responsible for the bombing.

-Attack on the embassy in Sarajevo (October 2011)
+Attack on embassy in Sarajevo (October 2011)

 On October 28, 2011, a Wahhabi Islamist gunman, fired on the embassy, resulting in one local policeman guarding the embassy being wounded in the arm by the gunman, while the shooter was wounded by a police sniper.